astropy/specutils/docs/custom_loading.rst

 Loading from a FITS File
 ------------------------
-A spectra with a *Linear Wavelength Solution* can be read using the `Spectrum1D.read` function to parse the file name and format
+A spectra with a *Linear Wavelength Solution* can be read using the ``read`` method of the :class:`~specutils.Spectrum1D` class to parse the file name and format

 .. code-block:: python